How to Set Geo Search Based on User Geolocation

 Create a Query

-Navigate to the JetEngine > Query Builder tab on the WordPress Dashboard and hit the “Add New” tab.
+Navigate to the WordPress Dashboard > JetEngine > Query Builder tab on the WordPress Dashboard and hit the “Add New” tab.

-In the General Settings, type the query Name.
-As the Query Type, you can select “Posts Query,” “Terms Query,” “Users Query,” or “Custom Content Type Query,” according to the object that you want to filter.
+In the General Settings, type the query Name value.
+In the Query Type field, you can select “Posts Query,” “Terms Query,” “Users Query,” or “Custom Content Type Query” according to the object that you want to filter.
+These query types support the geo search.

-- Location.
-Select the point on the map, and it will be the center of the query radius if users don’t allow access to their geolocation;
+- Select location — select the point on the map, and it will be the center of the query radius if users don’t allow access to their geolocation;

-- Address Field.
-Enter the name of the post, term, user, or CCT meta fields in which the address is stored.
-Here you can specify the same fields as in the Preload option in the Map Settings (without a prefix, it is not necessary because the query type is already selected in advance), a field of the Map type, or comma-separated fields in which latitude and longitude are stored (in separate fields);
+- Address Field — enter the name of the post, term, user, or CCT meta fields with the address.
+Here, you can specify the same fields as in the Meta fields to preload option in the Maps Settings (without a prefix, as the query type is already selected in advance), a field of the “Map” type, or comma-separated fields in which latitude and longitude are stored (in separate fields);

 When you finish, push the “Add/Update Query” button.